Yet another (more enjoyable?) behavioural test for intelligence.

 Having recently been chewing over the flaws in (surprisingly popular) theories that put too much emphasis on supposed connections between intelligence and sensory-motor morphology (embodied cognition, enactivism, situated cognition, "New AI", etc.), I've decided to put my money where my mouth is, swallow my pride, and albeit somewhat reluctantly, propose a behavioural test for intelligence, the "Chewing Test for Intelligence", partly inspired by a test reportedly used by a famous Oxford college for selecting its Fellows.
 Perhaps it should be called the "The Oxford Chewing Test for Intelligence",

-It is rumored that All Souls College selects Fellows by inviting the best applicants for dinner in College, and serving cherry pie for desert, in a rimless bowl.
+It is rumoured that All Souls College selects Fellows by inviting the best applicants for dinner in College, and serving cherry pie for desert, in a rimless bowl.
 The Fellows, but not the candidates, get portions of pie containing only previously stoned cherries.
 The candidates have to deal with the cherry stones (i.e. the pips).

 The new test is applied to both humans and robots.
 It requires robots to have a human-like mouth (which most humans have by default), including tongue, lips, teeth, jaw mechanism, and a waste outlet for chewed cherry flesh.
 Passing the test involves being able to put N cherries in one's mouth, chew them, and swallow the cherry flesh without swallowing or otherwise disposing of any of the stones, or breaking any parts of the mouth.
 A weaker version of the test could allow one or more teeth to be broken on impact with a cherry stone.
 How the number N is selected is explained below.